Download a PDF of this information.

-There are many treatment options for epilepsy, including anti-epileptic medications, the vagus nerve stimulator, surgery and dietary therapies.
+There are many treatment options for epilepsy, including anti-epileptic medications, the vagus nerve stimulator, responsive neurostimulation, surgery and dietary therapies.

-Anti-epileptic medications: There are numerous choices of anti-epileptic medications for the treatment of epilepsy in adults with TSC.
+Anti-Epileptic Medications: There are numerous choices of anti-epileptic medications for the treatment of epilepsy in adults with TSC.
 Working with a knowledgeable neurologist, you should identify the medication that will best treat the specific seizure type you have while minimizing the side effects.
 Some anti-epileptic medications will treat other conditions, such as migraine headaches so this will be considered in the choice of medication.

-Vagus nerve stimulator (VNS): The VNS has provided improved seizure control for some individuals with TSC.
-As with the general epilepsy population, about one-third of individuals with epilepsy and TSC who use the VNS will have a greater than 90% reduction in their seizure frequency, one-third will have more than a 50% reduction in seizures, and one-third will not respond to the VNS or will only see slight improvement.
+Vagus Nerve Stimulator (VNS): The VNS has provided improved seizure control for some individuals with TSC.
+Similar to anti-epileptic medications, about one-third of individuals with epilepsy and TSC who use the VNS will have a greater than 90% reduction in their seizure frequency, one-third will have more than a 50% reduction in seizures, and one-third will not respond to the VNS or will only see slight improvement.
 It is not possible to determine before implanting the device who will and will not respond.
 Adults with TSC should discuss this treatment option with a neurologist to see if it is a treatment that might benefit their individual situation.

 Epilepsy Surgery: Surgical approaches to treating epilepsy in individuals with TSC are becoming more and more refined and successful.
 When the seizure focus can be identified using brain imaging and EEG, then that portion of the brain can be surgically removed as long as it would not remove a portion of the brain critical to the individual’s quality of life, such as physical or language abilities.
 Although surgery is more commonly used in children with TSC, some adults with TSC have undergone surgery with great success.
 If an individual and his or her neurologist determine that this treatment should be considered, the individual should consult with an epilepsy surgery program.